Welcome to the department of Language and Media Studies!

 Media – Image, Text and Language

-- Empirical research in linguistics (Galyna Orlova)
+- Empirical research in multilingualism (Galyna Orlova)

-- Klassiker der Medienwissenschaften (Jana Katharina Junge)
+- Medientheorie (Jana Junge)

 - Media, Discourse, and Feminism (Kateryna Pilyarchuk)